EFTEC/CliOne/README.md

 ✅ Windows, Linux and Mac Compatible.

-✅ This library is simple, it only consists of 2 classes and nothing more and no external dependency.
+✅ This library truly minimalist and simple, it only consists of 2 classes and nothing more and no external dependency.

 ✅ Arguments & user input